The GO Outdoors Guide to Ski Jackets

-A Ski Jacket is your outer shell when you ski, and is essential to protect you from the coldness of the snow, as well as the heat produced as you exert yourself.
+A ski jacket is your outer shell when you ski and it is essential to protect you from the elements, as well as keeping you comfortable as you exert yourself.

-Ski Jackets are different from typical waterproof jackets or insulated jackets becuase they are cut differently and have a variety of features you would never use elsewhere.
+Ski jackets are different from typical waterproof jackets or insulated jackets, because they are cut differently and have a variety of features you would never use elsewhere.

-From the athletic cut that helps you glide down piste
+From the athletic cut that helps you glide down the piste

-, to the helmet compatible hood and lift pass pcokets, a Ski Jacket is a purchase that needs to be right, whether you're a regular skiier, or if it's you first time away.
+, to the helmet compatible hood and lift pass pocket, a ski jacket is a purchase that needs to be right, whether you're a regular skier or a beginner.

 Your ski jacket is arguably the most important item in your skiing pack besides your boots

-, because skiing is a place where you need to be protected from both the cold and the heat, you need a jacket that is designed to cover all your needs.
+, because skiing is an activity where you need to be protected from both the cold and the heat, you need a jacket that is designed to cover all your needs.

 "With extreme fill powers of up to 700+, these will surely keep me warm!"